archway-network/archway-templates/README.md

 Archway Smart Contract template projects used by the [Archway Developer CLI](https://github.com/archway-network/archway-cli).

-## List of templatesa
+## List of templates

 - [Default](./default): a blank slate project
 - [Increment](./increment): a simple smart contrct that increments and resets a counter
 - [CW20-base](./cw20/base): the base smart contract for the CW20 Fungible Tokens standard
 - [CW20-escrow](./cw20/escrow): a smart contract representing an escrow for depositing and withdrawing CW20 tokens.
 - [CW721-on-chain-metdata](./cw721/on-chain-metadata/): the CW721 standard smart contract with an extension to store NFT metadata on chain.

 ## Creating a new project from a template